Galvanized buckets for peanuts, chilled wine, iced beer, lobster,

 - Using global target hazard quotient no correlation was found

-of these vegetables."
+the consumption of these vegetables."

 Galvanized pipe for drinking water….